madler/crcany/README.md

 Installation
 ------------

-This will compile the crcany, crcgen, and mincrc executables:
+This will compile the crctest, crcgen, and mincrc executables:

     make

 Test
 ----

-Test crcany and crcgen using the list of all catalogued CRCs, available here in the file allcrcs.txt, and test mincrc against the abbreviated list using the
+Test crctest and crcgen using the list of all catalogued CRCs, available here in the file allcrcs.txt, and test mincrc against the abbreviated list using the
 Makefile: